ShreePawar555/SuperStore-Sales-Data/README.md

 **Objective**:

-To Contribute to the Success of a business bu utilizing data Analysis Techniques, Specifically focusing on **Time Series Analysis** to provide **Valuable Insights** and accurate **Sales Forecasting**.
+To Contribute to the Success of a business by utilizing data Analysis Techniques, Specifically focusing on **Time Series Analysis** to provide **Valuable Insights** and accurate **Sales Forecasting**.

 **Analysed** the **SuperStore Sales Data** and Created a **Interactive Dashboard** using **Power BI**.